adamgligor/adamgligor.github.io/_posts/2015-1-3-Freecodecamp.md

 ---
 layout: post
-title: You're up and running!
+title: Freecodecamp - learn to code and help non profits
 ---

-# Freecodecamp - learn to code and help non profits

 In this post i'll share my experience with freecodecamp.
 I was looking to improve my javascript kung-fu and knowledge of trendy mv* frameworks preferably by building apps that are usefull in some way.